Real-Time Audio Visualization Engine - "audio_vis"

 GPU Buffer Architecture

-Data reaches the GPU through six shader storage buffer objects (SSBOs) using persistent mapped memory:
+Data reaches the GPU through seven shader storage buffer objects (SSBOs) using persistent mapped memory:

 Buffers are allocated with GL_MAP_PERSISTENT_BIT and GL_MAP_COHERENT_BIT, giving the CPU a pointer that remains valid for the buffer's lifetime.
 Each frame, the engine writes directly through this pointer with a single memcpy per buffer, avoiding the overhead of glBufferSubData or repeated map/unmap cycles.